1990 Bangladesh mass uprising

-The 1990 mass uprising, (Note: নব্বইয়ের গণঅভ্যুত্থান) popularly known as ʼ90's Anti-Authoritarian Movement, (Note: নব্বইয়ের স্বৈরাচারবিরোধী আন্দোলন) was a democratic movement that took place on 4 December and led to the fall of General Hussain Muhammad Ershad in Bangladesh.
-The uprising was the result of a series of popular protests that started from 10 October 1990 to topple General Ershad who came to power in 1982 by imposing martial law and replaced a democratically elected president, Abdus Sattar through a bloodless coup.
+A mass uprising took place in Bangladesh on 4 December 1990 and led to the fall of General Hussain Muhammad Ershad.
+The uprising, popularly known in Bangladesh as the ʼ90's Anti-Authoritarian Movement, (Note: নব্বইয়ের স্বৈরাচারবিরোধী আন্দোলন) was the result of a series of popular protests that started on 10 October 1990 to topple General Ershad, who came to power in 1982 by imposing martial law and replaced a democratically elected president, Abdus Sattar, through a bloodless coup.

 The uprising is marked as the starting point of parliamentary democracy in Bangladesh after nine years of military rule and paved the way for a credible election in 1991.
-Bangladesh Nationalist Party led 7-party alliance, Bangladesh Awami League led 8-party alliance and Leftist 5-party alliance was instrumental in staging the uprising against Ershad.
+The Bangladesh Nationalist Party-led 7-party alliance, the Bangladesh Awami League-led 8-party alliance, and the leftist 5-party alliance were instrumental in staging the uprising against Ershad.

-About hundred people died during the protests those led to the upsurge from 10 October till 4 December, around fifty were the casualty of the violent protests and street fights started from 27 November, after a state of emergency was declared.
+About one hundred people died during the protests.
+Around fifty were casualties of violence and street fights that started from 27 November, after a state of emergency was declared.
 General Ershad was arrested immediately after the uprising on corruption charges.

 Background

 Rise of Ershad

 After the assassination of Ziaur Rahman on 30 May 1981, Vice-President Justice Abdus Sattar took over as the acting president of Bangladesh.
-Bangladesh Army Chief of Staff, Lieutenant General H. M. Ershad extended his support to the acting President Sattar.
-However, General Ershad expressed in an interview with The Guardian that the military should have a defined role within the government and civil administration, a viewpoint that was rejected by the President.
+Bangladesh Army Chief of Staff, Lieutenant General H. M. Ershad, extended his support to the acting President Sattar.
+However, General Ershad expressed in an interview with The Guardian that the military should have a defined role within the government and civil administration, a viewpoint that was rejected by the president.

-Infuriated General Ershad imposed a martial law on 24 March 1982 and declared himself as the Chief Martial Law Administrator.
+Infuriated, General Ershad imposed martial law on 24 March 1982 and declared himself the Chief Martial Law Administrator.
 He replaced Justice Sattar with Justice A. F. M. Ahsanuddin Chowdhury as the President.
-On 11 April 1983, Hussain Muhammad Ershad suspended the constitution and declared himself as the President of Bangladesh.
+On 11 April 1983, Hussain Muhammad Ershad suspended the constitution and declared himself the president of Bangladesh.

 Political opposition

 The first major opposition Ershad had to deal with was the Anti-Majid Khan Education Policy movement in 1983.
-Amid state of emergency, hundreds of thousands of students gathered to protest the proposed majid khan education policy that was aimed at making Arabic a mandatory language to learn in primary level education.
-In the two days of street battles (14 and 15 February 1983) in the University of Dhaka, at least five died who were identified as Dipali Saha, Kanchan, Joynal, Mozammel and Zafar, since then 14 February is observed as Anti-autocracy Day in Bangladesh.
+Amid a state of emergency, hundreds of thousands of students gathered to protest the proposed Majid Khan education policy that was aimed at making Arabic a mandatory language to learn in primary level education.
+In the two days of street battles (14 and 15 February 1983) in the University of Dhaka, at least five died who were identified as Dipali Saha, Kanchan, Joynal, Mozammel, and Zafar.
+Since then, 14 February is observed as Anti-autocracy Day in Bangladesh.

-Soon after the movement, Awami League forged an alliance with 15 other parties and BNP forged an alliance with 7 other parties to resist the Ershad regime and launch a movement from September 1983.
+Soon after the movement, the Awami League forged an alliance with 15 other parties, and the BNP forged an alliance with 7 other parties to resist the Ershad regime and launch a movement from September 1983.
 The movement was later slowed down due to the split in both parties and alliances.